demisto/content/Packs/Akamai_WAF/Integrations/Akamai_WAF/README.md

 4. Assign API key to the relevant users group, and assign on next page `Read/Write` access for `Network Lists`.
 5. Save configuration and go to API detail you created.
 6. Press `new credentials` and download or copy it.
-7. Now use the credentials for configure Akamai WAF in Demisto
+7. Now use the credentials for configure Akamai WAF in Cortex XSOAR

-## Configure Akamai WAF on Demisto
+## Configure Akamai WAF on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations**  > **Servers & Services**.
 2. Search for Akamai WAF.